-Mine Water Dams and Runoff Dam
+Mine Water Dams and Process Plant Runoff Dams

-- the mine water dams and runoff dam will be suitably designed, installed and/or maintained to minimise seepage; and - the runoff dam will be designed, installed and maintained to capture and convey the 100 year, 72-hour ARI rainfall event.
+- the mine water dams and process plant runoff dams will be suitably designed, installed and/or maintained to minimise seepage; and - mine water dams and processing plant runoff dams will be designed, installed and maintained to capture and convey the 100 year, 72-hour ARI rainfall event.

-Water collected from the disturbance footprint of the ore stockpile areas will be temporarily contained in mine water dams.
-Water collected from the disturbance footprint of the processing facility area will be temporarily contained in the runoff dam.
-Water collected in the mine water dams and runoff dam will be reused in the mine site water system.
-Based the requirement for the mine water dams to be designed, installed and maintained to capture and convey the 100 year, 72-hour ARI rainfall event, the preliminary design capacities for the mine water dams will range from approximately 19 ML to 116 ML.
-Based on the same design requirement, the preliminary design capacity for the runoff dam will be approximately 34 ML.
+Water collected from the disturbance footprint of the ore stockpile areas will be temporarily contained in mine water dams (MWD1 and MWD2).
+Water collected from the disturbance footprint of the processing facility area will be temporarily contained in the process plant runoff dams (PPRD1 and PPRD2).
+Water collected in the mine water dams and process plant runoff dams will be reused in the mine site water system.

+Based the requirement for the mine water dams to be designed, installed and maintained to capture and convey the 100 year, 72-hour ARI rainfall event, the preliminary design capacities for MWD1 and MWD2 will be 113 ML and 19 ML, respectively.
+Based on the same design requirement, the preliminary design total capacities for the PPRD1 and PPRD2 will be approximately 48 ML and 61 ML, respectively.